uc-r/uc-r.github.io/analytics/predictive/ts_moving_averages.md

 ## Replication Requirements {#replication}

-There are four R packages outside of the base set of functions that will be used in the tutorial.
-The first two, `tidyverse` and `gridExtra`, work together to create customizable and easily interpretable visualizations of the data.
-The `lubridate` package allows the user to manipulate dates, and the `fpp2` package allows for many of the processes described to be executed with fewer commands.
+There are four R packages outside of the base set of functions that will be used in the tutorial:

 ```r
 library(tidyverse)      # data manipulation and visualization